influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

       https-insecure-tls = true
     ```

-5. **Enable HTTPS within the configuration file for each Data Node**
+5. **Enable HTTPS within the configuration file for each data node**

-    Make the following sets of changes in the configuration file at `/etc/influxdb/influxdb.conf` on each Data Node:
+    Make the following sets of changes in the configuration file at `/etc/influxdb/influxdb.conf` on each data node:

-    1. Enable HTTPS for each Data Node within the `[http]` section of the configuration file by setting:
+    1. Enable HTTPS for each data node within the `[http]` section of the configuration file by setting:

       ```toml
       [http]